 Interleaved 2 from 5 is a numeric-only barcode which was first developed in 1968.
 Its format is used to encode pairs of numbers into a self-checking, high-density barcode format.
 This system reads both the bars and their ‘interleaved’ spaces, thus reducing the length of the overall code.The five lines represent the digits 1, 2, 4, 7 and 0.
 So, for example, the second and fourth digits would equate to ‘9’ (2+7) and the first and fifth digits would equate to ‘1’ (1+0).
 The second digit in the pair is read within the spaces – there are two wide spaces in the first five lines.
-Both the lines and the spaces are interleaved to be read by the scanner.This type of barcode is only suitable for coding with numbers 0-9 and therefore is one of the least commonly used barcode types.
+Both the lines and the spaces are interleaved to be read by the scanner.This type of barcode is only suitable for coding with numbers 0-9 and therefore is one of the least commonly used types of barcode.

 - Code 39 Barcode